What is alcohol-induced cardiomyopathy?

 - Atrial fibrillation.
 The upper chambers of your heart are the left atrium and right atrium (the plural term is “atria”).
 When they fibrillate, not all the blood inside them gets pumped to the next chamber of your heart.
 When blood pools in those chambers, a clot can form.
 If that clot leaves your heart and travels to your brain, it can get stuck there and cause a stroke.

 - Ventricular fibrillation.
 As mentioned above, the lower chambers of your heart pump the hardest.
 If they aren't pumping enough blood, it can cause you to pass out, or it may even stop your heart (which is deadly without quick action to restart your heart).
-While this problem is less common with acute alcoholic cardiomyopathy, it's still extremely dangerous.
+While this problem is less common with acute alcohol-induced cardiomyopathy, it's still extremely dangerous.

 Symptoms and Causes